How trusting the medical team at Samitivej helped a patient overcome his fear and receive necessary treatment.

-Samuth Nuchnart came in for a consultation with Dr. Pitulak Aswakul because he was experiencing tight stomach alongside bloating.
-The doctor recommended that he undergo a gastroscopy and colonoscopy but, due to his advanced age (80) and having never undergone anything like that before, he decided to not have the screening as he was afraid of what might happen.
-The doctor therefore recommended alternative treatment in the form of medication aimed at treating his symptoms for around 1 – 2 weeks which, while they helped a little, did not completely relieve his problems.
-The doctor was then able to convince him to carry out the procedure.
+Samuth Nuchnart, came in for a consultation with Dr. Pitulak Aswakul because he was experiencing tightness in the chest and bloating in the stomach.
+The doctor recommended that he undergo both gastroscopy and colonoscopy, but due to his being 80 years old and never having undergone anything like that he told them he didn’t want to do it since he was afraid of what might happen.
+She therefore recommended alternative treatment in the form of medication aimed at treating his symptoms for one week which, while it helped a little, did not completely relieve him of his problems.
+The doctor was then able to convince him to carry out the procedures.
 At first it all looked so easy but nothing in life is that simple…

 In addition to the words of Mr. Nuchnart, Pitulak Aswakul, M.D. (specialist in liver and GI disorders at Samitivej Sukhumvit Hospital) would like to offer the following advice: “Carrying out a colonoscopy despite no outward symptoms could ensure that any irregularities, such as polyps, are detected at the outset, allowing for rapid removal before they can develop into cancer, meaning there is no reason at all to fear such a procedure.
 Doctors can also be a source of anxiety for patients, but here we work as a team, carefully planning treatment that is tailor-made for our patients’ needs, just as in the case of Mr. Nuchnart who was able to make a full recovery because of the trust he placed in our medical team.
 The result of such trust was smooth and efficient treatment that was extremely satisfactory to all involved.”